pkhaan/DistributedSystemsProject/README.md

 ## RUN INSTRUCTIONS

 Backend of event delivery system is implemented with some additions via console for both debugging reasons and examination.
-- 3x Broker main run with:
+- 3x Broker main runs (manually edit port and ids before running under Broker main) with:

 1. Port: 3000 ID: 0
 2. Port: 4000 ID: 1
 3. Port: 5000 ID: 2

-- 3x Usernodes with 3 **different** usernames.
+- 3x Usernode runs (manually edit username before running under Usernode main) with 3 **different** usernames.

 When running Usernode:
 1. Specify topic name for consumer and publisher separately as they are